-101 Introduction to Military Science I (2) History, organization, and mission of the ROTC program.
-Discussion of contemporary military issues, individual and group behavior, customs and traditions of the military services.

-102 Introduction to Military Science II (1) Discussion of the organizations of the Department of Defense, principals of military leadership, organizational management and military correspondence.

-110 Leadership Laboratory (1) ROTC enrolled students only.
-Study and practical exercises in the principles of military courtesy, discipline, dismounted drill, and an introduction to rifle marksmanship.

-111 Leadership Laboratory (1) ROTC enrolled students only.
-Study and practical exercises in the development of leadership fundamentals, the utilization of maps and aerial photographs, and an introduction to military tactics and operations.

-201 Fundamentals of Leadership I (2) A study of the techniques of military instruction with emphasis on the fundamentals of educational psychology, leadership development at the small unit level using case studies in psychological, physiological, and sociological factors which affect human behavior.

-202 Fundamentals of Leadership II (1) Students are familiarized with methods of instruction, speech techniques and writing skills.

-203 American Military History (4) A study of the development of American military institutions, policies, experience, and traditions in peace and war from colonial times to the present.
-(Also listed as HIS 210.)

-210 Leadership Laboratory (1) ROTC enrolled students only.
+- 101 Introduction to Military Science I (2) History, organization, and mission of the ROTC program.
+Discussion of contemporary military issues, individual and group behavior, customs and traditions of the military services. - 102 Introduction to Military Science II (1) Discussion of the organizations of the Department of Defense, principals of military leadership, organizational management and military correspondence. - 110 Leadership Laboratory (1) ROTC enrolled students only.
+Study and practical exercises in the principles of military courtesy, discipline, dismounted drill, and an introduction to rifle marksmanship. - 111 Leadership Laboratory (1) ROTC enrolled students only.
+Study and practical exercises in the development of leadership fundamentals, the utilization of maps and aerial photographs, and an introduction to military tactics and operations. - 201 Fundamentals of Leadership I (2) A study of the techniques of military instruction with emphasis on the fundamentals of educational psychology, leadership development at the small unit level using case studies in psychological, physiological, and sociological factors which affect human behavior. - 202 Fundamentals of Leadership II (1) Students are familiarized with methods of instruction, speech techniques and writing skills. - 203 American Military History (4) A study of the development of American military institutions, policies, experience, and traditions in peace and war from colonial times to the present.
+(Also listed as HIS 210.) - 210 Leadership Laboratory (1) ROTC enrolled students only.
 Study and practical exercises in the mission, organization, and composition of military teams to include the use of communications equipment and an introduction to troop-leading procedures.

-211 Leadership Laboratory (1) ROTC enrolled students only.
+- 211 Leadership Laboratory (1) ROTC enrolled students only.
 Study and practical exercises at the military team level emphasizing the functions, duties, and responsibilities of junior leaders.
-Students are evaluated for acceptance into the Advanced Course.

-301 Seminar in Tactical Operations (2) Analysis of selected leadership and management problems in the organization, training, and conduct of military tactical operations.

-302 Land Navigation (1) Developed principally are map reading skills and compass proficiency to permit navigating cross-country over unfamiliar terrain.
-Also involved is environmental awareness, physical fitness and competitiveness.

-310 Leadership Laboratory (1) ROTC enrolled students only.
-Study and practical exercise to emphasize the leader's role for directing and coordinating the efforts of individuals and small units in the execution of offensive and defensive tactical missions.

-311 Leadership Laboratory (1) ROTC enrolled students only.
+Students are evaluated for acceptance into the Advanced Course. - 301 Seminar in Tactical Operations (2) Analysis of selected leadership and management problems in the organization, training, and conduct of military tactical operations. - 302 Land Navigation (1) Developed principally are map reading skills and compass proficiency to permit navigating cross-country over familiar terrain.
+Also involved is environmental awareness, physical fitness and competitiveness. - 310 Leadership Laboratory (1) ROTC enrolled students only.
+Study and practical exercise to emphasize the leader's role for directing and coordinating the efforts of individuals and small units in the execution of offensive and defensive tactical missions. - 311 Leadership Laboratory (1) ROTC enrolled students only.
 Study and practical exercises that emphasize the duties and responsibilities of junior leaders in a garrison or field environment in the various branches of the Army.
-Instruction is oriented toward preparation of students for attendance at a six-week ROTC Advanced Camp.

-400 Military Tactical Operations (2) Prerequisite: MSC 300.
-Analysis of selected leadership and management problems in the organization for, training for, and conduct of military tactical operations.

-401 Seminar in Leadership and Management I (2) Analysis of selected leadership and management problems of Army unit administration and military justice.
-Discussion of officer-enlisted relationships and the obligations and responsibilities of an officer on active duty.

-402 Seminar in Leadership and Management II (1) Discussions on ethics and professionalism, Code of Conduct, Uniform Code of Military Justice and the transition to active duty.

-410 Leadership Laboratory (1) ROTC enrolled students only.
-Study and practical exercises in staff planning and coordination at the small unit level with emphasis on leadership and management.

-411 Leadership Laboratory (1) ROTC enrolled students only.
+Instruction is oriented toward preparation of students for attendance at a six-week ROTC Advanced Camp. - 401 Seminar in Leadership and Management I (2) Analysis of selected leadership and management problems of Army unit administration and military justice.
+Discussion of officer-enlisted relationships and the obligations and responsibilities of an officer on active duty. - 402 Seminar in Leadership and Management II (1) Discussions on ethics and professionalism, Code of Conduct, Uniform Code of Military Justice and the transition to active duty. - 410 Leadership Laboratory (1) ROTC enrolled students only.
+Study and practical exercises in staff planning and coordination at the small unit level with emphasis on leadership and management. - 411 Leadership Laboratory (1) ROTC enrolled students only.
 Study and practical exercises in preparation for active duty as an officer.